HoloVista is the most exciting mobile game you’re not playing (yet)

 Originally, St.Germain and Lev imagined HoloVista as a commentary on social media.
 The Cambridge Analytica scandal had just happened.
 Installations like the Selfie Museum were on the rise.
 So they designed a game where you could pick between two different photos to post on a simulated Instagram.
 Depending on your choices, the story would branch in different directions.

-But when they began play testing the system, they realized it hit too close to home.
+But when they began playtesting the system, they realized it hit too close to home.
 “Social media just makes people tired,” says Lev.
 “People don’t want to play a game like that when their real life is already so depressing.”

 The other issue was that players didn’t realize that their choices in what to post mattered, and that the game wasn’t just bulldozing past them to tell one story.
 But there was one moment the team really liked, where they had to aim their phone like a camera inside the game to take a picture.
 It was compelling but fleeting.